RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?: Detailed Results

-In this section we show the full breakdown of IAA for RTP-LX for our evaluations.
-We used weighted Cohen's $\kappa$, or $\kappa_w$, for our measurements of IAA.
-Human, ACS, and GPT-4 Turbo IAAs are in \figref{humanacsturboiaa}; the Gemma models and Mistral in \figref{gemmamistraliaa}; and the Llama models in \figref{llamaiaa}.
-Broadly speaking, GPT-4 Turbo and ACS were the closest to the annotator's judgments, off by an average difference of $0.13$ and $0.23$ points, respectively.
-For reference, the average IAA for human annotators was $0.62 \pm 0.16$ across all datasets.
+In this section we show the full breakdown of IRR for RTP-LX for our evaluations, in Figures \ref{fig:human-acs-gpt4turbo-llamaguard-iaa}, \ref{fig:gemma-mistral-iaa}, and \ref{fig:llama2-llama3-iaa}.
+GPT-4 Turbo and Llama 3 8B were closest to the annotator's judgements, off by an average difference of $0.22$ and $0.28$ points, respectively.
+For reference, the average IRR for human annotators was $0.62 \pm 0.2$ across all datasets.